· 2 min read

 - Compliance with Code of Federal Regulations Title 47 Part 15 “Radio Frequency Devices.”

-For meeting these requirements, Standard Motor Products (SMP) can list its registered sensors on NSF International’s website and use the NSF International registered label, providing consumers confidence that the TPMS sensor will work correctly.
-NSF International registered sensors will also appear in Tiremetrix’s TPMS Manager® providing shops with the information they need to service vehicles equipped with TPMS and identify high-quality sensors including sensors registered with NSF by Standard Motor.
+For meeting these requirements, Standard Motor Products (SMP) can list its registered sensors on NSF’s website and use the NSF registered label, providing consumers confidence that the TPMS sensor will work correctly.
+NSF registered sensors will also appear in Tiremetrix’s TPMS Manager® providing shops with the information they need to service vehicles equipped with TPMS and identify high-quality sensors including sensors registered with NSF by Standard Motor.

 As of model year 2008, all new vehicles were equipped with TPMS as required by FMVSS No. 138.
 The National Highway Traffic Safety Administration (NHTSA) estimates that TPMS systems reduce by half the likelihood that a vehicle will have one or more severely underinflated tires.1